Let’s face it—

 Hive Data supports image, video, text, 3D Point Cloud annotation and data sourcing.
 Apart from basic annotation types, Hive Data offers multi-frame object tracking, contours, and 3D panoptic segmentation.

-Now, let’s have a look at a few of the open-source, free image and video annotation tools that you can use for your computer vision and data science projects.
+Now, let’s have a look at several open-source, free image and video annotation tools that you can use for your computer vision and data science projects.

 CVAT (Computer Vision Annotation Tool) is an open-source, web-based image and video annotation tool for labeling data for computer vision, supported and maintained by Intel.